GameDevTecnico/cubos/docs/pages/3_examples/1_core/main.md

 you plan to work on the engine itself, it's possible, if not probable, that you will need to use some of the features of the @ref core library directly.

-## Fully documented examples

 The following examples have fully documented tutorials:

 - @subpage examples-core-logging - @copybrief examples-core-logging
-- @subpage examples-core-reflection-basic - @copybrief examples-core-reflection-basic
+- @subpage examples-core-reflection - @copybrief examples-core-reflection

-## Undocumented examples

-The following examples are not yet documented, but may still be useful to learn some of the features:

-@note Under construction.